Insurance Marketing Systems

 The direct response system of selling is more limited when selling property and liability (P & L) insurance because of the complexity of most policies.
 Just about the only P & L insurance that is sold by direct response are personal lines, including homeowner's and auto insurance.
 Almost all commercial insurance is sold through the use of agents.

-Another direct method of selling personal P & L insurance is through the use of mass merchandising where the insurance company sells to a group of people affiliated for a purpose other than for insurance—most commonly to employees of a particular company.
-A single policy is offered at reduced rates—typically 5 to 15% below what they could get on their own—and the premiums can be paid through payroll deductions.
+Another direct method of selling personal P & L insurance is through the use of mass merchandising where the insurance company sells to a group of people affiliated for a purpose other than for insurance — most commonly to employees of a particular company.
+A single policy is offered at reduced rates — typically 5 to 15% below what they could get on their own — and the premiums can be paid through payroll deductions.
 However, the employees usually pay the entire premium; there is no contribution from the employer.
 And while the insurance is offered to the group, anyone that wants to buy the insurance must satisfy the underwriting requirements of the insurer.

-Similar to marketing life insurance, there are several categories of agency systems used to market P & L insurance.
+Like marketing life insurance, there are several categories of agency systems used to market P & L insurance.
 The simplest is the direct writer who is an employee of the insurer, and, therefore, only represents the insurer.
 The insurer pays all the expenses of the employee, and the direct writers are usually compensated by a basic salary plus commission or a bonus.

 The independent agency system (aka American agency system) consists of independent agents who can represent multiple insurers and multiple lines of insurance.
 The agents are paid a commission that varies by the line of insurance, and additional compensation is usually paid as a contingent or profit-sharing commission, if the loss experience of the insurer is favorable.